Best Apps for Finding Free Campsites in 2026

 Interstate Rest Areas

 Rest areas are governed by federal highway policy, but overnight parking rules are set state by state.
 Some states explicitly allow it; others prohibit stays longer than a few hours.
-Check your route states in advance.
+Check your route states in advance by searching for “[state name] rest area overnight parking rules” or checking your state’s Department of Transportation website directly.
 One practical note: rest area parking can be tight for large rigs with extended slideouts: factor that into your approach before you commit to pulling in at night.

 Walmart

-Walmart’s corporate policy still permits overnight RV parking, but individual stores increasingly opt out due to local ordinances and management decisions.
+Some Walmart locations allow overnight RV parking, but availability depends on the individual store and local ordinances.
 Don’t assume: confirm with the store manager when you arrive.
 For a state-by-state breakdown of what to expect, see our Walmart overnight RV parking guide.

 Harvest Hosts

-Harvest Hosts is not free: membership runs around $99/year: but it earns its place here because the per-night value can be significant for frequent travelers.
+Harvest Hosts is not free: as of May 2026, a Classic membership is $99/year: but it earns its place here because the per-night value can be significant for frequent travelers.
 Members park overnight at wineries, breweries, farms, and attractions across North America.
 There’s no formal purchase requirement, though buying something from the host is customary and expected.
 Verify current membership pricing at harvesthosts.com before joining; rates and tier structures change.

 Decision Framework: Which Option Fits Your Situation